ilijapet/JS-DApp-with-MetaMask-integration/README.md

     (your_venv)$ pipx install eth-brownie
     (your_venv)$ ...done! ✨ 🌟 ✨

+Installing Ganache  (Ganache is used to create blockchain in local enviroment on which we can test our contracts.
+Brownie under the hood use Ganachse for same purpose)
     (your_venv)$ npm install -g ganache-cli
     (your_venv)$ ganache-cli --version
     (your_venv)$ Ganache CLI v6.12.2 (ganache-core: 2.13.2)